pipeline hero

 PD-L1xCD47 LockBody®

-Centessa has other early-stage programs not reflected on this page.
+Centessa has multiple early-stage assets not reflected on this slide.

 Screenshot 2024 02 29 at 7.08.07 PM